SpoonyBoobah/StationScience/README.md

 The mod has undergone several updates, maintained by **@tomforwood** and **@linuxgurugamer**, and is now part of the **Spoony Industries** family under the development of **@spoonyboobah**.
 The acquisition of the Station Science Directorate by **Spoony Kerman** promises exciting new developments and additional funding for future research projects!

+The mod has been completely revamped from the ground up, I have gone through all the code and restored it.
+The Arcanum Fuel Science pack has been removed as this was very bodged together and patched on top of StationScience.
+So I have removed it and it will not be returning due to me removing the ModuleCostlyScience from the mod as it essentially bodged the core code of StationScience.

 ---

 ## Parts and Experiments